corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

-* Inherit from `net.corda.core.serialization.SerializationCustomSerializer`
+* Inherit from `net.corda.v5.serialization.SerializationCustomSerializer`
 * Provide a proxy class to transform the object to and from
 * Implement the `toProxy` and `fromProxy` methods
-* Be either included into the CorDapp Jar or made available in the system class path of the running process
+* Be included into the CorDapp package

 Serializers inheriting from `SerializationCustomSerializer` have to implement two methods and two types.